rshelekhov/golib/server/README.md

 - `/healthz` - Liveness probe to check if the service is running
 - `/readyz` - Readiness probe to check if the service is ready to receive traffic

+You can extend the `/readyz` endpoint with custom checks by implementing the `ReadinessProvider` interface on your service.
+Each check will be executed and aggregated into the readiness response.

 ## Complete Example